ChrisDuffley/stationPlaylist/readme.md

 * Control+NVDA+F from Studio window: Opens a dialog to find a track based on artist or song name.
 Press NVDA+F3 to find forward or NVDA+Shift+F3 to find backward (does not support speak on demand).
 * Shift+NVDA+R from Studio window: Steps through library scan announcement settings (does not support speak on demand).
 * Control+Shift+X from Studio window: Steps through braille timer settings (does not support speak on demand).
-* Control+Alt+left/right arrow (while focused on a track in Studio, Creator, Remote VT, and Track Tool): Move to previous/next track column (does not support speak on demand).
+* Control+Alt+left/right arrow (while focused on a track in local and Remote Studio, Creator, Remote VT, and Track Tool): Move to previous/next track column (does not support speak on demand).
-* Control+Alt+up/down arrow (while focused on a track in Studio, Creator, Remote VT, and Track Tool): Move to previous/next track and announce specific columns (does not support speak on demand).
+* Control+Alt+up/down arrow (while focused on a track in local and Remote Studio, Creator, Remote VT, and Track Tool): Move to previous/next track and announce specific columns (does not support speak on demand).
-* Control+NVDA+1 through 0 (while focused on a track in Studio, Creator (including Playlist Editor), Remote VT, and Track Tool): Announce column content for a specified column (first ten columns by default).
+* Control+NVDA+1 through 0 (while focused on a track in local and Remote Studio, Creator (including Playlist Editor), Remote VT, and Track Tool): Announce column content for a specified column (first ten columns by default).
 Pressing this command twice will display column information on a browse mode window.
-* Control+NVDA+- (hyphen while focused on a track in Studio, Creator, Remote VT, and Track Tool): display data for all columns in a track on a browse mode window (does not support speak on demand).
+* Control+NVDA+- (hyphen while focused on a track in local and Remote Studio, Creator, Remote VT, and Track Tool): display data for all columns in a track on a browse mode window (does not support speak on demand).
 * NVDA+V while focused on a track (Studio's playlist viewer only): toggles track column announcement between screen order and custom order (does not support speak on demand).
-* Alt+NVDA+C while focused on a track (Studio's playlist viewer only): announces track comments if any.
+* Alt+NVDA+C while focused on a track (local Studio's playlist viewer only): announces track comments if any.
 * Alt+NVDA+0 (two finger flick left in SPL mode) from Studio window: Opens the Studio add-on configuration dialog (does not support speak on demand).
 * Alt+NVDA+P from Studio window: Opens the Studio broadcast profiles dialog (does not support speak on demand).
 * Alt+NVDA+F1: Open welcome dialog (does not support speak on demand).